Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Data Sets And Method

 Here $E(z)=H(z)/H_{0}$ is the reduced Hubble parameter given by eq (\ref{eq8}) and $H_{0}=100h~ km~ s^{-1} Mpc^{-1}$.
-It is clear that $h$ is an additive constant and hence marginalizing over it does not affect the SNe results.
-It is worth to mention that for uncorrelated data (including all JLA data) we have $c_{ij}=\mbox{diag}(\sigma_{i}^{2})$.
-Since two datasets are assumed to be independent, the total likelihood could be defined as the product of the likelihoods of the single datasets.
+It is clear that $h$ is an additive constant and hence marginalizing over it does not affect the SNe results. \end{itemize} Since these two datasets are assumed to be independent, the total likelihood could be defined as the product of the likelihoods of the single datasets.
 The total likelihood is given by

+Note that joint combination could increase the sensitivity of our estimates.
 In following section, we estimate parameters of flat $\omega$BI dark energy model.
-We also derive transition redshift $z_{t}$, deceleration parameter $q$, and age of universe $t_{0}$ for this model.
-The prior for all parameters of model are assumed to be Uniform.
+We also derive (estimate) transition redshift $z_{t}$, deceleration parameter $q$, and age of the universe $t_{0}$ for this model.
+The prior for all parameters of model are assumed to be uniform.